james-gould/azure-keyvault-emulator/docs/CertificateUtilities/README.md

 The Azure Key Vault Client SDK requires `HTTPS` and trusted SSL for valid connections - breaking either of these conditions will cause all requests to fail at runtime.

-To support this the `AzureKeyVaultEmulator.Aspire.Hosting` library will generate and install these certificates for you in the background, but that requires:
+The `AzureKeyVaultEmulator.Aspire.Hosting` library will generate and install these certificates for you.
+If you're not using Aspire, or wish to provide your own certificates, follow the instructions below to get started using the Emulator.

-- Running your application with Administrator priviledges when you need the certificates installed.
-- Allowing a 3rd party application to install Trusted Root CA certificates on your machine.

-For obvious reasons one or both of these conditions may be unacceptable for you, your IT department, or anything else.
-Should that be the case you **are** still able to use the Emulator, but you will need to provide these certificates and have them as a Trusted Root CA on your local machine beforehand.

 ## Creating valid certificates